Z0rdak/RepetierSharp/README.md

 However, when using RepetierSharp with older versions, some events or commands may encounter issues due to undocumented changes in the Repetier Server API.

-See the [Changelog](RepetierSharp/changelog.md) for a more detailed overview off added/changed features.
+See the [changelog](Changelog.md) for a more detailed overview off added/changed features.

 ### Framework support

-RepetierSharp version 0.2.0+ supports .NET 6 and .NET 8.
+RepetierSharp version 0.2.0+ supports and .NET 8 and .NET 9.

 ## Documentation